-Students who select to focus in Career and Technical Education and demonstrate success in their program of study often have opportunities to extend their learning experience and exhibit their skills by earning one or more nationally recognized industry certifications.
-All department promoted certifications must be state-approved, aligned with post-secondary and employment opportunities, and aligned with the curriculum that students experience through their chosen CTE programs of study.
-The list of approved industry certifications is reviewed and may be modified annually by the TN Dept. of Education.
-The list of locally promoted certifications will be updated annually to reflect any changes to the state list.
-For the most current list of industry certifications, see the CTE Program of Study Document included as an addendum to this Progression Plan.
-For any questions regarding industry certifications, please contact Dr. Keith Wilson at keith.wilson@knoxschools.org.
+Students who select to focus on Career and Technical Education and demonstrate success in their program of study often have opportunities to extend their learning experience and exhibit their skills by earning one or more nationally recognized industry credentials.
+All department promoted credentials must be state approved, aligned with post-secondary and employment opportunities, and aligned with the curriculum that students experience through their chosen CTE programs of study.
+The list of approved industry credentials is reviewed and may be modified annually by the TN Dept. of Education.
+The list of locally promoted industry credentials will be updated annually to reflect any changes to the state list.
+For any questions regarding industry credentials, please contact the CTE Director.